Professional, precise pesticide application is the primary purpose of our business. We treat your fields as if they were our own.

 Goodland (Scoular), and

-Our Home page has information about agriculture and events in the tri-state region, as well as what crops Grace Flying Service is treating.
+Our home page has news and information about agriculture and events in the tri-state region, as well as what crops Grace Flying Service is currently treating.

 Local Weather Stations

-Local, internet-connected weather stations provide a wealth of valuable farming data: temperature, wind, humidity, rainfall totals, barometric pressure--and they often record highs and lows.
+Local, internet-connected weather stations provide a wealth of valuable data: temperature, wind, humidity, rainfall totals, barometric pressure--and often maximums and minimums.

 If you would like tips on hosting an internet enabled weather station, give us a call.
-We know what not to do...
+We might be able to make it easier for you.

-Kansas State University issues a very complete compendium of herbicides, entitled 2017 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland.
+Kansas State University issues an excellent compendium of herbicides and weeds, entitled 2019 Chemical Weed Control for Field Crops, Pastures, Rangeland, and Noncropland.
 This 144 page document has everything from REIs, recommendations concerning which weeds are best controlled with different products, toxicity ratings, pesticide handling tips, soil persistence of herbicides, trade names of common pre-mixes, and more.

-If you handle or apply herbicides, you will likely find this publication useful.
-Click here for the KSU weed control guide.
+If you handle or apply herbicides, you will likely find this KSU publication useful.
+Click here for the newest KSU weed control guide.

 REIs-Return Entry Intervals

-As part of our custom application service Grace Flying Service sends Application Notifications--via SMS text message--to our customers whenever a field is treated.
-This Application Notification includes the most restrictive REI for the tank mix that is applied.
+As part of our custom application service we text Application Notifications to our customers when the field is treated.
+Our Application Notifications include the most restrictive REI for the tank mix that we applied.